IRN BR28712539

 (2025–2027)

-Project title: Molecular genetic studies of tetraploid and diploid species to improve the efficiency of potato breeding and seed production
+Molecular-genetic studies of tetraploid and diploid species to increase the efficiency of potato breeding and seed production.

-Zhambakin Kabyl Zhaparov, Academician of the National Academy of Sciences of the Republic of Kazakhstan, Professor, Doctor of Biological Sciences.
-H-index – 8 in Scopus and WoS databases.
+Zhambakin Kabyl Zhaparovich, Academician of the National Academy of Sciences of the Republic of Kazakhstan, Professor, Doctor of Biological Sciences.

-The goal and tasks of the project: Molecular genetic studies of tetraploid and diploid species to improve the efficiency of potato breeding and seed production.
+Molecular-genetic studies of tetraploid and diploid species to increase the efficiency of potato breeding and seed production.

-During this work, a working collection of tetraploid and diploid potatoes was formed, including both domestic and international genotypes, including those from Kazakhstan, Russia, Germany, the Netherlands, the international CIP organization, Pakistan, and China, as well as hybrid lines we had previously developed.
+During the implementation of the work, a working collection of tetraploid and diploid potatoes was formed, including both domestic and foreign genotypes from Kazakhstan, Russia, Germany, the Netherlands, the international organization CIP, as well as from Pakistan and China, along with hybrid lines previously obtained by the research team.

-Molecular screening of the working potato collections was conducted using 29 molecular SCAR and CAPS markers.
-The analysis revealed significant genetic diversity among the studied lines, including markers associated with earliness, starch, and carotenoid content.
-Thus, the studied lines demonstrate that such diversity in starch and carotenoid markers makes the collection a valuable resource for breeding, enabling the selection of lines with desired tuber quality characteristics and biochemical properties.
+A molecular screening of the working potato collection was carried out using 29 molecular SCAR and CAPS markers.
+The analysis results showed significant genetic diversity among the studied lines, both for markers associated with traits such as earliness, starch content, and carotenoid content.
+Thus, the studied lines demonstrate that such diversity in starch and carotenoid markers makes the collection a valuable resource for breeding, enabling the selection of lines with desirable tuber quality traits and biochemical characteristics.

-Hybridization studies were conducted with 12 CIP genotypes, resulting in the production of 14 berries in 7 hybrid combinations.
-The most productive combinations were CIP 10 × CIP 3, CIP 17 × CIP 18 and CIP 18 × CIP 17, which indicates the high compatibility and fertility of these lines.
+Hybridization work was carried out with 12 CIP genotypes, resulting in 14 berries in 7 hybrid combinations.
+The most productive combinations were CIP 10 × CIP 3, CIP 17 × CIP 18, and CIP 18 × CIP 17, indicating high compatibility and fertility of these lines.
+A working collection of 214 lines and hybrids of tetraploid and diploid potatoes was formed.

 Project 4